diplomado-ios/closures-exercises-zippi-MD/README.md

 ```

 ## Third Challenge
-Use `filter` to create an array called `multiples` that contains all the multiples from an array of integers called `numbers`.
+Use `filter` to create an array called `multiples` that contains all the multiples of 5 from an array of integers called `numbers`.
 Print the resulting array.

 ### Example
 Input